 We have also established an ISO Promotion Office to confirm the implementation status and progress of each department through internal audits, external inspections, and quarterly PDCA meetings.
+In addition, we regularly conduct trainings, and ensure employees' understanding of the EMS.

 Iwase Cosfa regards environmental conservation as an important issue and monitors its own environmental activities.
-We recognize that the environmental impact brought by our Company has been increasing in fiscal 2022 due to our new business, Karatsu Wellness Farm, and are aware that we need to address this issue.
+The environmental impact brought by our Company increased in fiscal 2022 due to our new business, Karatsu Wellness Farm.
+We are continuing to monitor the situation and to work on reducing energy consumption.